A key step to take

 Pumping in surf foil : The technique step-by-step

-This first phase consists in coming out of the wave at the right time.
-When you are beginning, it will be easier to go out when the wave is as flat as possible.
-As you progress, you’ll manage to kick out when the wave breaks or even get over the foam of the wave you’re on.
-The more you go out into a critical area of the wave, the greater are the turbulence and movement of the water.
-These movements are complicated to approach in foil and cause many imbalances.
+The first step is to get out of the wave at the right time.
+When starting out, it is best to go out when the wave is as flat as possible.
+As you progress, you will manage to get out when the wave breaks or even get over the foam of the wave you are on.
+The further out you go in a critical area of the wave, the more turbulence and water movement you will experience.
+These movements can be complicated to tackle in foil and cause many imbalances.

 Trajectory and initial speed.